-- a.
-The applicant shall provide to the Town a description of the organization, including its bylaws, and all documents governing maintenance requirements and use restrictions for the common areas. - b.
-Membership in the association shall be mandatory for all purchasers of lots. - c.
-The members of the association shall share equitably the costs of maintaining and operating the common facilities and common space. - d.
-The association shall have or hire adequate staff to maintain the common facilities and common space. - e.
-The association is responsible for the maintenance of the common facilities and open space.
-In the event the association does not maintain the common properties, the Town may maintain or have the common properties maintained and assess the association members as necessary. - f.
-The association shall hold a conservation easement or deed restriction on the common open space land and common facilities to protect them from development. - g.
-The association shall provide for proper maintenance of shared septic systems, and common open space areas including, but not limited to, review of installation and ongoing repair, modification and maintenance. - h.
-The Town shall have the authority to special assess landowners for the preservation, restoration, or maintenance of shared septic systems and common open space features which are deemed by the Town Board to be noxious, hazardous, or a nuisance to the general public welfare. - 2.
-Transfer of Ownership - a.
-Transfer of easements to a private or public conservation organization is acceptable if approved by the Town Board. - b.
-Ownership may be retained by the original landowner if the Town and residents of the development hold conservation easements on the land, protecting it from any further development. - 3.
-Leasing of Conservation Land - a.
-Common open space land may be leased to another person or entity for the use, operation and maintenance if it is approved by the Town Board and provided that: - i.
-The residents of the development shall have at all time have access to the leased lands, except in the case of lease of agricultural purposes, in which case the residents, with their agreement, may be restricted from accessing the land. - ii.
-The land to be leased shall remain as mainly undeveloped open space whose character and uses are compatible with the overall goals and rural character of the Town and this Ordinance.
+- (a) The applicant shall provide to the Town a description of the organization, including its bylaws, and all documents governing maintenance requirements and use restrictions for the common areas. - (b) Membership in the association shall be mandatory for all purchasers of lots. - (c) The members of the association shall share equitably the costs of maintaining and operating the common facilities and common space. - (d) The association shall have or hire adequate staff to maintain the common facilities and common space. - (e) The association is responsible for the maintenance of the common facilities and open space.
+In the event the association does not maintain the common properties, the Town will maintain the common properties and assess the association members as necessary. - (f) The association shall hold a conservation easement or deed restriction on the common open space land and common facilities to protect them from development. - (g) The association shall provide for proper maintenance of shared septic systems, and common open space areas including, but not limited too, review of installation and ongoing repair, modification and maintenance. - (h) The Town shall have the authority to special assess landowners for the preservation, restoration, or maintenance of shared septic systems and common open space features which are deemed by the Town Board to be noxious, hazardous, or a nuisance to the general public welfare. - 2.
+Transfer of Ownership - (a) Transfer of easements to a private or public conservation organization is acceptable if approved by the Town Board. - (b) Ownership may be retained by the original landowner if the Town and residents of the development hold conservation easements on the land, protecting it from any further development. - 3.
+Leasing of Conservation Land - (a) Common open space land may be leased to another person or entity for the use, operation and maintenance if it is approved by the Town Board and provided that: - iv.
+The residents of the development shall have at all time have access to the leased lands, except in the case of lease of agricultural purposes, in which case the residents, with their agreement, may be restricted from accessing the land. - v.
+The land to be leased shall remain as mainly undeveloped open space whose character and uses are compatible with the overall goals and rural character of the Town and this ordinance. - vi.
+Lease agreements shall be recorded in the office of the county register of deeds within 30 days of execution and a copy shall be provided to the Town of West Bend.

-- iii.
-Lease agreements shall be recorded in the office of the County Register of Deeds within 30 days of execution and a copy shall be provided to the Town of West Bend. - 4.
-Land Stewardship Plan - a.
-A land stewardship plan shall be prepared by a qualified landscape architect or ecologist describing the restoration, preservation and maintenance goals and methods for all common open space areas and features. - b.
-The land stewardship plan goals and methods should be implemented by a qualified landscape or ecological restoration organization. - c.
-The land stewardship plan must, at minimum, be updated every five years to reflect changing conditions. - d.
-Copies of the original and updated land stewardship plans shall be provided to the Town. - e.
-In the event the association does not implement and/or update the land stewardship plan, the Town will implement and/or update the plan and assess the association and/or association members as necessary. - 5.
-Rezoning - a.
-Common open space land may be rezoned to the P-1 Public and Private Park District provided it is desired by the landowners and approved by the Town Board. - J. Minor Land Divisions
+- 4. Land Stewardship Plan - (a) A land stewardship plan shall be prepared by a qualified landscape architect or ecologist describing the restoration, preservation and maintenance goals and methods for all common open space areas and features. - (b) The land stewardship plan goals and methods should be implemented by a qualified landscape or ecological restoration organization - (c) The land stewardship plan must, at minimum, be updated every 5 years to reflect changing conditions. - (d) Copies of the original and updated land stewardship plans shall be provided to the Town. - (e) In the event the association does not implement and/or update the land stewardship plan, the Town will implement and/or update the plan and assess the association and/or association members as necessary. - 5.
+Rezoning - (a) Common open space land may be rezoned to the P-1 Public and Private Park District provided it is desired by the landowners and approved by the Town Board. - J. Minor Land Divisions